dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Only the owner of tokens can revoke approvals.

-Each response element is an optional success or error variant, the `Ok` variant comprising the transaction index for the successful operation, the `Err` variant comprising an error.
-The response is a vector of those optional variants, i.e., elements may be null in case processing of the corresponding request has not been attempted.
+Each response item contains either a single `Ok` variant containing the transaction index of the revoked token-level approval in the success case or an error `Err` variant otherwise.
+A `null` element in the response indicates that the corresponding request element has not been processed.
+The batch response comprises a vector of this `(Ok, Err)` variant, one per request element.
+The response is a positional argument w.r.t. the request, i.e., the `i`-the response element is the response to the `i`-th` request element.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.